Wondering what the best ways to save for retirement are?

 Unsure of how much is in your Social Security Account?
 Normally they mail you statements, but you can also check online by going to the Social Security Page (create an account if you don’t already have one.
 But think of your social security as icing on the cake; depending on it for 100% of your retirement is risky business!

 Mutual Funds, Stocks & Bonds – What’s the difference?

 If you’re new to this, you may not know the differences between stocks, bonds or mutual funds.
 These are the most common investment options within the above programs, so let’s look at those quickly so it will make more sense.

 Need to dive in deeper to better understand investing options?
-Check out my post called Investing for Beginners.
+Check out my post called Learning to Invest.